forashm/Blazor-Web-App-GlobalWebAssemblyWithIdentity/README.md

-Minimal code repo of blazor issue where Policy isn't working
+Minimal code repo of blazor issue where Policy isn't working on a Blazor Web App with Global interactivity and WebAssembly